Why Study Neural Network Internals?

 When researchers applied these techniques to language models, the same patterns emerged.
 Some components had clean interpretations.
 Many did not.
 The challenge of polysemantic neurons (neurons that respond to multiple unrelated concepts) became one of the central problems of the field.
 We will return to this problem throughout the course.

-The seminal work applying circuit-style analysis to transformers was Anthropic's "A Mathematical Framework for Transformer Circuits" [4]A Mathematical Framework for Transformer Circuits
+Anthropic's “A Mathematical Framework for Transformer Circuits” adapted circuit-style analysis to transformers [4]A Mathematical Framework for Transformer Circuits

 Elhage, N., Nanda, N., Olsson, C., et al.